microchad/bw/src/routes/docs/creating-a-border-wallet.md

 We recommend performing a full recovery of your Border Wallet on a device of your choosing, **after** you initially set-up your wallet and transfer a small amount of funds to it but **before** transferring large amounts of funds to it.
 If you have not checked your backups, you do not have any backups!

-### Storing your Entropy Grid
+## Storing your Entropy Grid

 Your unmarked Entropy Grid - which essentially serves as a map to buried treasure that only you know the combination lock for - may be kept physically or digitally, depending on your set-up and what you deem most appropriate.
 The Pattern to unlock the treasury, which you created, will be kept in your head.

 However, you may deem it appropriate to keep a copy of your pattern, stored with the same degree of care that you would give a full seed work backup, to serve as either an aide-memoire or to allow someone like your next-of-kin to recover your funds should something happen to you.
 The choice is yours.

-## Legacy planning
+### Legacy planning

-Border Wallets can be used as a secure means of transferring funds to children and other relatives without exposing Seed Words to them before you pass away.
+Border Wallets can be used as a secure way of transferring funds to children and other relatives without exposing Seed Words to them before you pass away.
 The next page covers how.